cmartindlr/Software-Engineer-Interview/README.md

   - [ ] What is the most common `eye color`?
   - [ ] What is the `total balance` of all individuals combined?
   - [ ] What is the `full name` of the individual with the id of `5aabbca3e58dc67745d720b1` in the format of `lastname, firstname`?

+## How to Submit
+- Please create a branch in this repository & submit a pull request with your finished work.

 ## Bonus